How to Burn iMovie Project to DVD in Mac for playback on TV

-Step 1: Copy your QT movies to the program
+Step 1: Copy your QuickTime movies to the program

 Locate the QT files to be burned to DVD and drag them into the program window.
-Or you hit "+" option on the upper right corner of program window, and then you browse your hard drive for the QuickTime video files.
+Or you hit the given "+" icon on the blank area of program window, and then you browse your hard drive for the QuickTime video files.

 After loading, the QT files will be added to the list and shown on the right portion of screen.
 You can change the order of the videos you add by dragging a thumbnail down or up the list.